mkristian/ark_ascended_server/README.md

 ### Setup

-The whole setup assumes that this get installed on linux machine and it also assumes that the git repository gets checkout into the home directory of a user.
-Best to setup a new user (arkuser) :for this
+The whole setup assumes that this get installed on linux machine and it also assumes that the git repository gets checked out into the home directory of a user.
+Best to setup a new user for this, ie using `arkuser` in this example

 ```bash
 sudo adduser arkserver